What is the E-2 Visa?

-Yes, US immigration law enables you to live anywhere in the US while holding an E-2 Visa, as there are no restrictions on the location of your business.
+Yes, US immigration law enables you to live anywhere in the US while holding an E-2 investor visa, as there are no restrictions on the location of your US business.

 Are treaty investors allowed to bring their employees to the US?

-Nonimmigrant treaty investors may apply for e-visas for employees who work in a supervisory or specialized knowledge capacity.
+Nonimmigrant treaty investors may apply for e-visas for employees who work in a supervisory or specialized knowledge capacity and ensure the efficient operation of the business.
 An E-2 employee may also work for the treaty organization’s parent company or one of its subsidiaries.

 What is the expiration date of an E-2 investor visa?

 An E-2 investor visa is initially valid for two years, but extensions can be granted indefinitely for two-year increments.
 The expiration date is not the same as the departure date; E-2 investor visa holders can stay until their extension application is decided.